April 25, 2018

-The report was compiled using annual fatality rates from 2012 to 2016 that were obtained through U.S. Bureau of Labor Statistics data and California Department of Industrial Relations data.
-It found that the fourth most deadly job in California (behind loggers, aircraft pilots and truck drivers) was the construction worker.
+The report was compiled using annual fatality rates from 2012 to 2016 that were obtained through U.S. Bureau of Labor Statistics data and the California Department of Industrial Relations data.
+It found that the fourth most deadly job in California (behind loggers, aircraft pilots, and truck drivers) was the construction worker.

 According to the publication, 114 construction workers died while on the job in the four-year span analyzed.
 This amounts to a rate of 23.6 per 100,000 workers and is in keeping with other data from recent years.

-Number of Fatalities Increase in Both California and the U.S.
+The number of Fatalities Increase in Both California and the U.S.

 Safety concerns in the California construction industry have loomed for some time now.
 An April 28, 2017, Worksafe report entitled “Dying at Work in California,” a suggested a notable increase in construction worker fatalities.